DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 ### Mock Response Headers

-Before it passes an incoming response to the application, `RequestHook` can modify the response's headers.
+Before it passes an incoming response to the application, `RequestHook` can modify the response headers.
 This allows you to mock part of the response.

 > Important!
 You can not modify the body of the request or its headers inside a `RequestHook.onResponse()` call.
 If you edit properties of `event.headers` or `event.body` inside `onResponse()`, TestCafe ignores these changes.